notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 To confirm the trust store and trust policy are configured correctly:

-1. If you have multiple trust policies in `trustpolicy.json` file, confirm you are using the correct trust policy for this artifact by running `notation verify IMAGE -v`.
-Enabling the `-v` flag provides you with more information about the trust policy used for verifying the artifact.
+1. If you have multiple trust policies in `trustpolicy.json` file, confirm you are using the correct trust policy for this artifact by running `notation policy show`.
+This will display information about the trust policy used for verifying the artifact.
 2. Check the `trustStores` property and confirm the value is correctly configured.
 3. Check the `trustedIdentities` property and confirm the value is correctly configured.
   - If the value is `"*"`, it means all the certificates stored in the trust stored (configured in `trustStores`) are trusted.  then you need to make sure the certificates in the trust stores can be used to verify the signatures.